ayadav1995/linux/README.md

 - We can use the command "cpuid -l 0x4fffffffd -s {exit_reason}" where exit reason is an integer for the exit reason for which we want to see the number of exits
   We can use it for example as "cpuid -l 0x4ffffffd -s 31" to see the number of exits due to RDMSR .

+- Questions for 0x4fffffffd :
+ - The increase in the number of total exits is not stable.
+We sometimes see an increase of 422 exits and the other time we see an increase of 677 or 700.
+   For a full vm reboot we noted around 1174554 exits.
+ - The most frequent exits from the ones defined in the sdm are  and the least are